StellarSt0rm/scratchclientImproved/docs/reference/UserProfile.md

 ###`#!python set_featured_project(label, project)` { #set_featured_project data-toc-label="set_featured_project" }

 Sets the user's featured project on their profile.
 You must be logged in and the owner of the profile for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**